albar965/littlenavmap-manual/en/SCENERY.md

 shown in the progress dialog.

 The progress dialog shows all objects that were found during loading.
-The the dialog `Load Scenery Library` shows the number of objects in the database after deduplication and deleting stock airports that were replaced by add-ons.
+The the dialog `Load Scenery Library` shows the number of objects in the database after removing duplicates and deleting stock airports that were replaced by add-ons.

 The program tries to find the base paths and `Scenery.cfg` files automatically.
 The typical locations of the `Scenery.cfg` for Windows 7/8/10 are: